-8.5 Step five: Deploy nodes
+8.5 Step five: Deploy peers and ordering nodes

 Once you have gathered all of the certificates and MSPs you need, you're almost ready to create a node.
 As discussed above, there are a number of valid ways to deploy nodes.